pulcy/j2/deps/github.com/hashicorp/vault/website/source/docs/install/upgrade-to-0.6.html.md

 (defaulting to 72 hours) to ensure that any time discrepancies between your hosts is accounted for.

+## PKI Backend Does Not Issue Leases for CA Certificates

+When a token expires, it revokes all leases associated with it.
+This means that long-lived CA certs need correspondingly long-lived tokens, something that is easy to forget, resulting in an unintended revocation of the CA certificate when the token expires.
+To prevent this, root and intermediate CA certs no longer have associated leases.
+To revoke these certificates, use the `pki/revoke` endpoint.

+CA certificates that have already been issued and acquired leases will report to the lease manager that revocation was successful, but will not actually be revoked and placed onto the CRL.

 ## Cert Authentication Backend Performs Client Checking During Renewals

 The `cert` backend now performs a variant of channel binding at renewal time